francWhite/reportify/README.md

 #([a-zA-Z]+-\\d+)
 ```

-If no Jira issue exists but you still want to track the time for a specific position, you can include the position number in the activity description (e.g. `$123456`).
+If no Jira issue exists, but you still want to track the time for a specific position, you can include the position number in the activity description (e.g. `$123456`).
 The position number is extracted using the following regular expression:
 ```regexp
 \$(\d{6})
 ```